BrockChen/Soca-iOS/README.md

 I'm working on a new app based on the new API from Network Extension.
 However, it requires user having entitlements, which means you can not use it on you phone unless you:

 1. have a develper account.
-2. get entitialments from Apple.
+2. get entitlements from Apple.

 Soca still works anyway (with minor revision to support Swift 2).